technonaturalist

 3d-fyn hair progression

-I have no idea what I’m doing (despite reading the internet).
-I had to redo the hair emitters about a million times because I kept blowing something up (and not knowing what I blew up, but combing strands in Particle Mode is kind of amusing for a while).
-When I finally got that sorted my first test looked like a polyp colony.
 When I eventually got something I liked I couldn’t work out how to get the red (which is actually supposed to be bleached but I just grabbed a random high constrasting colour at the time) to just be on the mohawk (probably needed a uv map) and then the fuzz on the side was playing silly buggers.

 3d-fyn work in progress shots

 When I’m not finding UV mapping agonisingly quirky, I’m being frustrated by Blender’s borderline unusable viewport lagginess at 2.2M polys.
 There is some progress being made.
 UV mapping was interesting as I couldn’t figure out how to project onto part of a mesh like I’ve done previously in Lightwave so I ended up mapping the entire object om question.
 For the shirt I just painted the whole thing and ued minimal nodes for colour and bump maps.
+For the tattoos and face markings I stuffed around a hell of a lot with the skin shader and eventually got them on there but it now means I have blue freckles instead of dark brown.

 I want to see your horrendous mistake!

 I had spent a decent amount of time regaling 10yo with hilarious episodes of my 3d experimentations revolving around the shenanigans that can happen when one doesn’t parent controllers properly or grabs bones instead of controllers by accident and stuff like that.
 Then to prove that parents don’t know everything I showed him that I was researching some way to use a complete dynatopo sculpt rather than finishing off the multires one I was working on.
+While talking to him I started fixing up some errors I hadn’t noticed in the dynatopo sculpt at the time and zoomed out a bit too far, causing a brush stroke to remove too much detail over the bit I brushed over.
+I cried out “OH CRAP” and promptly hit the undo combo.
+10yo came scurrying into the room crying “WAIT I WANT TO SEE YOUR HORRENDOUS MISTAKE!”

 Square toes

-I was working on 3d-fyn’s feet when 5yo came in and observed what was on my screen.
 He stared for a little bit, then leaned on my desk so he could pick up and scrutinise his own cute little foot carefully before pointing out that toes weren’t square, but at least I got one right.
 I told him that my base model was very square and I was fixing it up as I made my characters, and that’s what I was doing right now.
+He wished me luck fixing it up and trotted on his merry way.
+Cutely.

 Agonisingly simple shaders

 Learning how to texture in Blender.
 Here we have agonisingly basic skin, lip, eye and teeth shaders (the teeth were so basic that if I’d been using Lightwave I wouldn’t have bothered with nodes but Blender seems to use nodes for anything more complicated than a colour it seems, which is cool).
 Should hopefully be able to build on them on a per character basis.
-This work by ryivhnn is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.

 Blender Adventures Part 5a - quickie expression test

-At 8yo’s request: ‘Make him frown!’ (all the bases are gender neutral) Seeing something mildly disturbing Shock horror!
-I could have opened its mouth more but I was too lazy to go back to object mode to show the rig layer to be able to grab the jaw controller How I feel right now There’s a few shape keys and going to be a hell of a lot more once I do the phonemes.
+Shock horror!
+I could have opened its mouth more but I was too lazy to go back to object mode to show the rig layer to be able to grab the jaw controller

 Blender notes - resetting shape key value to basis

-To get a point that was moved incorrectly for whatever reason in a shape key and needs to be reset to the “Basis” position, from Adhi on StackExchange: Use Blend From Shape: Select all vertices whose positions you want to reset, Execute Blend From Shape, accessible from W, Ctrl-V or Mesh > Vertices menu, Set “Basis” as shape key to blend from (by default), Set blend factor to the maximum value 1.
+To get a point that was moved incorrectly for whatever reason in a shape key and needs to be reset to the “Basis” position, from Adhi on StackExchange:

 Blender Adventures Part 5

-Still shape keying.
-Base is partially amused.
 So far I’ve got all of a left eye wink and a half smile.
 Once I got the left half smile right and figure out where the eyelashes go I’ll mirror those shape keys and then do some really basic expression parts around happy, sad, angry and surprise which generally use the entire face.
 Then make some phonemes with help from this useful phoneme shape guide someone had thoughtfully thrown at the internet.